gajendravaradhan/TestManaJ/README.md

-TestManaJ is a automation utility that allows Software Testers to perform the manual process of inputting test results into third-party test management tools, such as ALM.
+TestManaJ is a automation utility that allows Software Testers to perform the manual process of inputting test results into third-party test management tools, such as ALM or JIRA.

 <!---This utility, developed in Java, dynamically constructs API requests for common third-party test management tools, such as ALM.
 --->